sakaki-/gentoo-on-rpi-64bit/README.md

 > If the edges of the desktop appear "clipped" by your display (this mostly happens when using HDMI TVs), issue `sudo mousepad /boot/config.txt`, comment out the line `disable_overscan=1` (so it reads instead `#disable_overscan=1`), save the file, and then reboot (from v1.3.1, you can also enable and configure overscan via the <kbd>Rpi Config Tool</kbd>, as noted above).
 Please note that with modern boot firmware, [overscan is ignored](https://github.com/raspberrypi/linux/issues/3059#issuecomment-510108535) if a DMT mode is set.

-> Tip: if you'd like to set up a persistent dual-monitor setup on an RPi4, please see my short tutorial on this project's open wiki [here](https://github.com/sakaki-/gentoo-on-rpi-64bit/wiki/Set-Up-Dual-Displays-on-your-RPi4).
+> Tip: if you'd like to set up a persistent dual-monitor setup on an RPi4, please see my short tutorial on this project's open wiki [here](https://github.com/sakaki-/gentoo-on-rpi-64bit/wiki/Set-Up-Dual-Displays-on-your-RPi4) (this also contains useful hints for setting up a single display).

 ## <a id="using_gentoo"></a>Using Gentoo